moby/moby/docs/userguide/networking/get-started-overlay.md

 ## Step 3: Create the overlay Network

-To create an overlay network
+To create an overlay network:

 1. Set your docker environment to the Swarm master.

-			$ eval $(docker-machine --swarm env mhs-demo0)
+			$ eval $(docker-machine env --swarm mhs-demo0)

 		Using the `--swarm` flag with `docker-machine` restricts the `docker` commands to Swarm information alone.